kingst/GlucOS/README.md

 This source code is not meant for people to use yet.
-Also, the ML model is highly personalized for one individual and not appropriate for anyone other than that person to use.
+Also, the ML model is highly personalized for one individual and not appropriate for anyone other than "Bob" from our paper.

 Also, we haven't moved the `event-log` server or our formal methods proofs to this public repo yet.